 Mouthguards can be extremely beneficial to people who grind or clench their teeth in their sleep.
 These can be over the counter type or custom made.
 Additionally, using guard during sports activity (even if non-contact) to cover your teeth and protect them from injury is a great idea!

-For more dental hygiene tips stay up to date here!
+For more dental hygiene tips, stay up to date on our blog!

 It can be challenging to know when to change your toothbrush.
 Most of us brush our teeth at least twice a day, but if you are brushing your teeth with an old germ contaminated and frayed brush – then you may be doing your teeth a disservice.